top of page

 5xLC_91.png

-The locus coeruleus projects densely throughout the cortex and wider brain, receives diverse long range and local inputs, and responds to many stimuli, including discrepancies in expected input.
+The locus coeruleus projects densely throughout the brain, receives diverse long range and local inputs, and responds to many stimuli, including unexpected sensory input.
 However, little is known about what this system computes.
 We aim to understand the computational role of the locus coeruleus in predictive learning, and determine how its circuitry enables its function.

 Computation in the locus coeruleus